amcdonald0/amcdonald0/README.md

 # Hi There, I'm 👩🏽‍💻 Aretha!

-**Bioinformatician | Computational Biologist | Software Developer**
+**Bioinformatician | Software Developer | Computational Biologist**

-Passionate about data-driven discovery in genomics, precision medicine, and open-source science
+Passionate about technology and its intersection in solving real-life problems.

 ---